-In England and Wales anyone who is assessed as having a certain level of needs may receive NHS Continuing Healthcare.
-It is not dependent on disease; diagnosis or (in England and Wales where care is provided).
-Providing your need is primarily a health need and not just a social care need, you could be eligible for NHS continuing healthcare.
-Therefore everyone who needs long term care should ensure they are assessed to see if they would qualify as then the care needed would be fully funded by the NHS
+Anyone who is assessed as having a certain level of needs may receive NHS Continuing Healthcare.
+It is not dependent on disease; diagnosis or more importantly the amount of money you have.
+Providing your need is primarily a health need and not just a social care need, you may qualify for NHS continuing healthcare.
+Therefore everyone who needs long term care should ensure they are assessed to see if they would qualify as then the care needed would be fully funded by the NHS.

-Key indicators as to what may constitute a primary health need for anyone living in England or Wales include the nature, intensity, complexity and unpredictability of the need.
+Key indicators as to what may constitute a primary health need include the nature, intensity, complexity and unpredictability of the need.
 It can also take into account the likelihood of any increase in your needs prior to any next scheduled review.
-In Scotland it is simply offered now only when your needs couldn't be met in any other setting than a hospital.

-Your Local Clinical Commissioning Group should ensure that a full assessment is carried out once it is possible to assess you, and will remain responsible for paying for your care during any interim period.
+Your local Clinical Commissioning Group (CCG) should ensure that a full assessment is carried out once it is possible to assess you, but will remain responsible for paying for your care during any interim period.
 You should check that an assessment has been done and if not you should ask for one to be done.
 To find the address of your local CCG check find your Clinical Commissioning Group.

 If you are already resident in a nursing home and feel that you should be entitled to continuing care, ask the home manager or your GP to arrange an assessment which will be done by a nurse, doctor or other qualified healthcare professional.

 If this more indepth assessment deems you should qualify a recommendation is made to your local Clinical Commissioning Group, is responsible for deciding whether you qualify or not.

 Both the initial checklist and the more detailed decision support tool looks at 12 different domains or need areas and the support tool also rates you as either low (L), moderate (M), high (H), severe (S) or in some cases priority (P) in each domain:-